Martin Page: Solo work

-In late 2019 Page started a music podcast called Radio OwlsNest.
+In late 2019, Page started a music podcast called Radio OwlsNest.
+By the end of 2023, he concluded it with its fiftieth episode.
 His seventh studio album, The Poetry of Collisions, was released digitally on 10 November 2020.
 Page released his eighth studio album, Fugitive Pieces, on 19 April 2021.
 Later in the same year, Page announced his ninth album, called The Occupation of Hope, his second instrumental album.
 It was released on 15 November 2021.
 Page released his second volume of The Poetry of Collisions, his tenth overall, on 11 July 2022.

+In late 2024, he introduced his own Bandcamp store.
+On the same platform, Page announced his eleventh album, The First and Last Freedom.
+It was released on 2 June 2025.